Z4kSec/Z4kSec.github.io/_posts/Tools/2022-08-19-masky-release-v0.0.3.md

 > While writting this article a [new release (4.0)](https://research.ifcr.dk/certipy-4-0-esc9-esc10-bloodhound-gui-new-authentication-and-request-methods-and-more-7237d88061f7) of Certipy was made by Ly4k.
 From lots of new interesting features, the SSPI option was implemented.
 This allow to use the current user context on a Windows system to take advantage of the other modules without knowing the current user credentials.
 {: .prompt-tip }

 This method relies on legit features and allows to compromise a domain user without touching LSASS on a stealthier way (take care of the Certipy binary detection).
 However, this technique was performed manually via an interactive session through RDP.
-This stay harder to be automated on a larger scope as the Lsassy / cme tools do through SMB and via the LSASS process dump.
+This stay harder to be automated on a larger scope as the Lsassy / CME tools do through SMB and via the LSASS process dump.

 <video  style="display:block; width:100%; height:auto;" autoplay controls loop="loop">
        <source src="/assets/video/demo_tscon.mp4" type="video/mp4" />